Abhishekkash28/Coffee---Store---SQL---Project/README.md

 ## Technologies Used

 SQL: For data querying and analysis.
-Excel: Basic data handling and validation.
+Excel: Basic data handling and quering.